 The expectations for pupils at the end of key stage 1 and key stage 2 were raised to be broadly equivalent to the old level 2b and level 4b respectively.

-2018 Changes made within the 2017/18 writing TA frameworks mean that judgements in 2018 are not directly comparable to those made using the previous interim frameworks in 2016 and 2017.
+2018 Changes made within the TA frameworks mean that the KS1 and KS2 writing teacher assessment judgements in 2018 are not directly comparable to those made using the previous interim frameworks in 2016 and 2017.